 The Rising Trend of Lifts for Houses

-The trend of developers adding lifts into housing developments
+The trend of developers adding residential lifts for homes

 Increasingly people are now tempted by grand interior designs when it comes to buying a new house with some 257,000 homes in the UK are now described as having a 'high spec interior' according to research by Aviva.
 For developers looking to differentiate and add value a home with a lift really does stand out from the crowd, propelling a property into a highly desirable ‘must have’ category.
 For new and refurbished properties, Developers and Architects for private housing developments are ensuring the home is future-proofed and the added value of the lift helps to assist in the sale of the property and it is certainly a market we've seen strong growth in.

 The trend for home-owners to future-proof with a home lift

 Lifts also provide a fantastic practical purpose that aids accessibility and mobility in one’s home.
 For many people, continuing to live in the same home they’ve lived for many years as they age is extremely important, or the ease of moving groceries between floors, or alternatively ensuring your new custom built home is future-proofed.
 A lift can allow them to do just that, but without the effort and the risk of injuries and accidents, and where often the cost of a lift is less than the cost of moving house.